tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 		* comma separated
 		* no bindings are allowed
 		* eg `1,2,3:` to match 1 or 2 or 3

 Pattern guard
-: an optional condition that follows the pattern list and allows additional checks before chosing a branch : can be an arbitrary expression, specified wi
+: an optional condition that follows the pattern list and allows additional checks before chosing a branch : can be an arbitrary expression, specified with the `when` keyword
+* eg `[var x, var y] when y==x:`
+* it will not be evaluated unless the pattern matches
+* if the base pattern matches then the guard pattern is evaluated
+* only if the guard pattern is true will the branch match

 ### Classes

 ### Exports